Wednesday, 21 Jan 2026

 Glenkinnon Burn runs along the western edge of Yair Forest.
-The beautiful woodland above it is protected as a site of special scientific interest because of its communities of trees and other plants.
-The short biodiversity trail here will introduce you to the charms of this riverside forest.
+The woodland above is protected as a site of special scientific interest.
+This is due tothe range of trees and other plants.
+Enjoy the Glenkinnon Biodiversity Trail to learn more about the charms of this riverside forest.

 Starting by the 500-year old Glenkinnon Oak, explore an ancient woodland of ash, alder and oak.